xrdocs/ncs5500/_tutorials/ncs5500-urpf.md

 Now said, some other very good reasons to enable URPF loose mode exist.
 For example, it's a mandatory brick of a [Source-based Remotely Triggered Black Hole](https://www.cisco.com/c/dam/en_us/about/security/intelligence/blackhole.pdf) architecture (S-RTBH).

 But...
-S-RTBH is not supported currently on NCS5500 (even if the URPF loose-mode is supported, it can not be used for this particular use-case).
-It will be fixed in a future release.
+S-RTBH is not supported currently on most of the NCS5500 platforms (even if the URPF loose-mode is supported, it can not be used for this particular use-case).
+Only exception: the NC57-18DD-SE line cards and all future platforms based on Jericho2 (with eTCAM).
 {: .notice--info}

 ### NCS5500 Implementation